 The 'Enrolment Agreement' sets out the responsibilities of the student, parents (or carers) and school staff about the education of students enrolled at McDowall State School.
+At McDowall State School, this agreement is referred to as 'Partnership Agreement'.

 It has been widely proven that "excellence" in the form of school operations, curriculum programmes, teaching and learning is best achieved through "partnership" between the teacher, parent and student.
 We all have key roles to fulfill in ensuring that relationships between the teacher, parent and student construct meaningful, relevant and positive learning experiences.
 This can only be achieved through continuous improvement, regular celebration of success and focused teaching of self-responsibility.